dtutila/blockchain-developer-bootcamp-final-project/README.md

 Any one who owns all the pieces will be able to assemble the original NFT.

-### Proposal
+## Propossed solution
 To build a decentralized app to allow users to shatter/split a NFT and trade the pieces inside the app the pieces.

+## Workflow example

+**Scenario 1**

+1- Alice will split a NFT in 4 parts.

+2- Alice will assing an initial list price for her NFT (each part will cost: number of parts / list price )

+3- Alice will stablish an extra percentage she will be willing to pay to buy any part of the original NFT back

+4- Alice will set up a lock time in wich a buyer will not be able to buy any other part.

+5- Bob is interested to buy Alice's NFT so he buys one part.

+6- Bob waits untill the  lock time is over to buy more parts.

+7- Once Bob owns all the NFT parts, he will be able to transfer the ownership to his account.